quyueyue/InternalizingExternalizingPredictions/README.md

 # TERMINOLOGY
 The CBIG_CODE_DIR refers to the local directory where the CBIG repository is cloned.
-The Int_Ext_DIR refers to the local directory where the code for this current repo (InternalizingExternalizingPredictions) is cloned.
+The IntExt_DIR refers to the local directory where the code for this current repo (InternalizingExternalizingPredictions) is cloned.
 Please set them up as separate variables in CBIG_TRBPC_tested_config_adapted.sh.

 # SOFTWARE DEPENDENCIES FOR THIS PROJECT